gnosischain/documentation/docs/bridges/tokenbridge/amb-bridge.md

 ### Terminology
 * __Home (Native) Network__: Of the two networks being bridged between, the home or native network is the one with fast and inexpensive operations.
 All bridge operations to collect validator confirmations are performed on this side of the bridge.
 * __Foreign Network__: Can be any EVM chain, generally it refers to Ethereum.
+* __Originating Contract__: An arbitrary contract where the message originates, typically this is where the user interacts and requests for a function to be invoked on another network.

 ### Call a cross-chain method via AMB: